 Instead of crafting new website content for myself, I’ve spent the next 3 years working with clients in corporate, nonprofit and start up sectors.
+I recognized that a lot of businesses were using other businesses like Victorious because they needed help with their websites and digital marketing channels and I also had the skills to help them so why not?
 I’m also completing my senior year in communications with an emphasis on marketing.
 (This means I can communicate and market, only with phenomenal genie powers.)

 Still, I missed having a place that was mine.
 A place where I can say what I want to when I want to.
 I’m an adult (sometimes).
 I’ve earned this.

 Speaking of this, funny story: Back when I began my former site, I let my cleochatra blogspot site lapse into oblivion.
 The username/blog was unceremoniously snapped up by a guy in India who then earned Google ad revenue from the pageviews I’d been receiving through old linkbacks and searches.
 Clever!

 Eventually, clever dude sold the site back to me for a whopping $49.
 Best almost $50 I’ve ever spent.